file-format/Docs/en/cad/dwfx.md

 # What is a DWFX file? #

 A DWFX (Design Web Format XPS) is a a formatted representation of 2D/3D drawing as XPS document.
-It contains graphcis and text as part of design data.
+It contains graphics and text as part of design data.